 Paying for palliative care: an overview

-Palliative care is a critical form of care provided to people who have received a terminal diagnosis.
-It helps support them with ongoing medical care, pain management, symptom management and emotional and mental health support.
+Palliative care is a vital form of specialist care provided to people who have received a terminal illness diagnosis.
+It helps support them with ongoing medical care, pain management, symptom management, and emotional and mental health support.

-There are several options when it comes to paying for palliative care:
+There are several options when it comes to paying for palliative care or end-of-life care:

 - Charitable organisations

-Which options are available to your loved one also depends on their circumstances, which we will go into below.
+Which options are available to your loved one depends on their specific care needs and financial circumstances, which we will explore below.

 Get in touch about our Palliative care service